-NBA great Allen Iverson was honored at halftime last Saturday night (March 1) at the Wells Fargo Center in Philadelphia, PA.
+NBA great Allen Iverson was honored at halftime on Saturday, March 1 at the Wells Fargo Center in Philadelphia, PA.
 The former Philadelphia 76ers point guard had his No. 3 jersey retired, making him the eighth player in Sixers franchise history to receive that honor.
-The current 76ers team was on its home court that night playing a game against the Washington Wizards; a game that the Sixers went on to lose 103-122.
+The current 76ers team was on its home court that night playing a game against the Washington Wizards; a game that the Sixers went on to lose 122-103.

 Despite the home team’s loss, Iverson’s special moment provided onlookers with the highlight of the night.
 Iverson is now among rare company as he joined former NBA players such as Wilt Chamberlain, Julius Erving and Charles Barkley, all of whom have had their jerseys retired in Philly.
 Erving was also in attendance for the ceremony.